Acute lymphoblastic leukaemia (ALL)

 After treatment, you will also be advised to avoid some vaccines that are not safe to have until your immune system recovers.
 Your doctor will explain more about this.

 How quickly you get back to doing the things you did before, such as socialising, work or college, depends on how your blood cell levels recover.

 We have more information about looking after yourself during treatment and recovery.

-Your doctor will examine you.
-They will ask you how you have been feeling and about any new or ongoing side effects.
+After your treatment, you will have regular check-ups which continue for several years.
+Your doctor asks you how you have been feeling and if you have any new or ongoing side effects.